-Dr. Maria Perez-Johnson is a Pediatric Emergency Medicine physician who practices in South Texas.
+Dr. Maria Perez-Johnson, DO is a Pediatric Emergency Medicine physician who practices in South Texas.
 She is also co-author of The Chronicles of Women in White Coats.
 She is passionate about the health care of children.
 She is a wife, mother, and author and has found a new passion in writing.
 She spends her off days traveling and walking short distances with her bulldog Zeus.
 She can be followed on Instagram @mperejohnson.

 To hang out more with Dr. Maria Perez-Johnson and other amazing women doctors like her, check out the Women in White Coats Doctors’ Lounge, our virtual doctors’ lounge just for women doctors.
 Its an exclusive membership area meant to empower and support you throughout your career.
 Inside our Doctors Lounge, you will get to partake in webinars from experts on topics relevant to women physicians, monthly online support groups and even a book club.
 To become a member click this link.